 And then there’s Puerto Rico.
 It’s not only the largest U.S. territory by population, it’s also a community property jurisdiction.
 One in three migrants to the U.S. mainland from Puerto Rico settles in Florida.
 If they’re married, they too bringing their community property rights with them.
 But it doesn’t end there.

 Florida is the single largest recipient of all international migration to the U.S., and the number one destination for South American migrants to the U.S. To the extent any of these international migrants are married and come from a community property jurisdiction, they too bringing their testamentary community property rights with them.

 OK, so there are probably way more Floridians walking around with testamentary community property rights than most of us would have guessed.
-Should probate attorneys be concerned?
+Should Florida attorneys be concerned?
 YES!
 These claims are subject to Florida’s ultra-short filing deadlines for probate creditor claims.
-As I reported here, if these property rights aren’t claimed on a timely basis — they’re forfeited.
+As I’ve previously reported, if these property rights aren’t claimed on a timely basis — they’re forfeited.
 This is a huge trap for the unwary.

 For those of you looking for a practical guide to evaluating these claims, you’ll want to read A User’s Guide to Prosecuting Claims under Florida’s Uniform Disposition of Community Property Rights at Death Act, which is my CLE presentation on the subject.
 Here’s an excerpt: